great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

                 This example also uses ``introspection`` to configure the datasource, where each table in the database is associated with its own ``data_asset``.
 A deeper explanation on the different modes of building ``data_asset`` from data (``introspective`` / ``inferred`` vs ``configured``) can be found in the :ref:`Core Great Expectations Concepts document. <reference__core_concepts>`

-                Also, additional examples of yaml configurations for various filesystems and databases can be found in the following document: :ref:`How to configure DataContext components using test_yaml_config <how_configure_data_context_using_test_yaml_config>`.
+                Also, additional examples of yaml configurations for various filesystems and databases can be found in the following document: :ref:`How to configure DataContext components using test_yaml_config <how_to_guides_how_to_configure_datacontext_components_using_test_yaml_config>`.
 Examples of yaml configurations for Key pair and SSO authentication can be found in the **Additional Notes** section below.

                 .. code-block:: python